section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 published: true
 url: /create-a-nextjs-blog-using-typescript-and-notion-api/
 title: Next.js Blog using Typescript and Notion API
-description: This guide will help the reader learn how to use the Next.js with Notion API to create a blog app powered by Typescript code.
+description: This guide will help the reader learn how to use the Next.js with Notion API to create a blog app powered by Typescript.
 author: kevin-kimani
-date: 2022-03-08T00:00:00-06:00
+date: 2022-03-17T00:00:00-06:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: